5.3. Jsonnet (Optional)

 argocd app sync argo-jsonnet-$USER

-And verify whether your jsonnet Application definition has be successfully synced.
+And verify whether your jsonnet Application definition has been successfully synced.

 Task 5.3.2: Autosync and scale up

-Tell the application to sync automatically, to enable self-healing and auto-prune
+Tell the application to sync automatically and to enable self-healing and auto-prune.

 Hint